 This date has provided plenty of big postseason moments throughout the history of the National Hockey League.
 In addition, two Hall of Famers and all-time greats are celebrating birthdays today.
+It is time to hop aboard the THW time machine and enjoy a trip through the decades to relive all the best moments May 12 has to offer.

 Beat Me in St. Louis